 19. Nixie – Nixie is a German name that means “water sprite.”

-20. Ostara – This one is a German name that refers to the goddess of sunrise, spring, and fertility.
+20. Ostara – This German name refers to the goddess of sunrise, spring, and fertility.

 21. Persephone – According to Greek mythology, Persephone was the queen of the underworld and the goddess of regrowth.